rghvndr99/hearMe/REFACTORING_SUMMARY.md

 ## Conclusion

-The refactoring has successfully transformed the HearMe codebase from a monolithic structure to a well-organized, modular architecture.
+The refactoring has successfully transformed the VoiceLap codebase from a monolithic structure to a well-organized, modular architecture.
 All objectives have been met:

 ✅ Components are small and focused (< 300 lines)
 ✅ No inline styles (all use CSS classes)